MrGrinst/FlashKard/README.md

 </p>

 #FlashNotes
-FlashNotes, or Simple Study or Flashkard, (name is a work in progress) is an app that turns your existing notes into flashcards.
+FlashNotes (or Simple Study or FlashKard -- name is a work in progress) is an app that turns your existing notes into flashcards.
 The project is a product of Luke Newman, Anish Sharma, Kevin Veloso, and Kyle Grinstead and was started at HackDuke Fall 2014 (Nov 15-16).

 ##Hackathon Work
 At HackDuke, the project was started after a couple hours of ideating.
 In 24 hours, the team put together an iPhone application built in Swift that lets users create flashcard decks and add, delete, and edit flashcards in a particular deck.